My sister-in-law has a considerable amount in her IRA. Her husband is in an assisted living facility and she is concerned tha...Read more

-Dynasty Trusts: A Tax-Efficient Way to Pass Wealth Down Through the Generations
+Dynasty Trust: A Tax-Efficient Way to Pass Wealth Down

 Another benefit of a dynasty trust is that the assets in the trust are protected from the beneficiaries’ creditors or in the event a beneficiary divorces.
 If the trust is properly structured, creditors cannot go after trust assets to pay the beneficiaries’ debts.